 Still to come on Thursday, 11/16:

 Shooq Alhathelool thinks big.
-The UW Tacoma junior and international student plans to return to her native Saudi Arabia upon graduation.
+The UW Tacoma international student plans to return to her native Saudi Arabia upon graduation.
 There, she plans to get a job in her major — accounting — with the goal of opening her own business.
 “The thing I really want to do, the final thing, is become the Minister of Finance,” she said.

 Alhathelool is the youngest of seven siblings.
 Each one of her brothers and sisters has already earned a college degree.
 “If I have a problem, chances are I have a sibling who’s already been through it,” she said.
 “I can talk to them and they will help me.”
 Alhathelool speaks of her family glowingly but is keenly aware of their expectations.
 “My parents will say ‘oh, look at your siblings they’ve all graduated from universities and are doing well in life, now it’s your turn.’ ”

 The 19 year-old Alhathelool was first exposed to American culture as a child.
 Two of her siblings went to college in the United States — one in Oregon, the other in Montana.
 “I first came to the US when I was eight and I fell in love with everything,” she said.

 When it came time to attend college, the then-17-year-old knew she wanted to study abroad.
 She chose Washington State because she had been to the Seattle area a number of times with her sister and liked what she saw.
 “People asked me why I was going to the US to study accounting when I could do it at home,” she said.
 “I told them I’m doing it for the experience, not the major.”

 Alhathelool made the move in 2015.
 Her mother and sister accompanied her on the seventeen-hour flight to Sea-Tac.
 They spent a month helping Alhathelool get settled before returning home.
 “I think I was excited and nervous,” she said.
 “I didn’t know anyone but I talked to my family all the time so that helped.”